mrstefangrimm/No3/Instructable/instructions.md

 Glue the handles (rectangular profile w10 x l20 x h4 mm) to the wooden dowels d6 x l150 mm.

-Fixate the *LMXIP-ChestFrontPlate* and the *LMXIP-ChestBackPlate* with the created handles.
+Fixate the *LMXIP-ChestFrontPanel* and the *LMXIP-ChestBackPanel* with the created handles.

-Insert two wooden dowels d8 x l110 mm into the holes in the front plane of the body and attach a *Cmn-FrontClip.*
+Insert two wooden dowels d8 x l110 mm into the holes in the front panel and attach a *Cmn-FrontClip.*

 ## Step 4: Add the Lungs